Limited Driving Privilege in Raleigh

 When a person is arrested for impaired driving—THIS IS INCORRECT – NC IS “Driving while Impaired” NOT intoxicated (DWI)—in North Carolina, one of the immediate and most damaging punishments is the loss of a driver’s license.
 People arrested for DWI automatically have their licenses suspended for 30 days, and driving privileges are revoked for at least one year if ultimately convicted.

 Many people rely on their driver’s licenses in order to get to and from work or school.
 The idea of not driving for several months is simply not feasible, but for those that find themselves in the unfortunate situation of having a DWI, the law allows for the continued privilege to drive for specific purposes during specific times.

-If you were recently arrested for DWI in the greater Wake County area, do not assume that your only option to get from place to place over the next year is public transportation or rides from friends and family.
+If you were recently arrested for DWI in the Raleigh area, do not assume that your only option to get from place to place over the next year is public transportation or rides from friends and family.
 Coolidge Law Firm helps clients in and around Raleigh who have had their licenses suspended or revoked because of an impaired driving arrest.

 Our limited driving privilege attorneys represent residents of such communities as Apex, Cary, Fuquay-Varina, Garner, Holly Springs, Morrisville, and Wake Forest.
 We can review your case and discuss all of your legal options as soon as you call to schedule a free, confidential consultation.